Historically, inbound marketing and sales teams have had a, shall we say, somewhat turbulent relationship. This indeed may even be putting it mildly.

 These meetings should take place at least once a week at the start – though you may feel that they can be less frequent as your alignment strategy progresses.

-At the meetings, sales will have the opportunity to inform marketing exactly what sort of knowledge the leads that they are often presented with are lacking – and can then work with marketing in drawing up a content strategy to better-educate prospects going forward.
+At the meetings, sales will have the opportunity to inform marketing exactly what sort of knowledge the leads that they are often presented with are lacking – and can then work with marketing in drawing up a content marketing strategy to better-educate prospects going forward.
 In this way – if we hark back to those two questions above – sales will be helping marketing generate better leads, and marketing will be helping sales close more of them.

 3. Mix Desks